kingsdigitallab/alice-thornton/frontend/books/index.md

 Although we are not digitising the manuscripts, we will provide some sample images from each of the volumes to offer a sense of how the original materials looked.

-You can now access our [initial release](https://thornton.kdl.kcl.ac.uk/books/viewer/) of 22 pages from one book, in both semi-diplomatic and modernised versions.
-Side-by-side view and a search facility will be later features.
+You can now access our [partial release](https://thornton.kdl.kcl.ac.uk/books/viewer/) of 22 pages from one book, in both semi-diplomatic and modernised versions.
+A search facility will be a later feature.

 Please email us - alicethorntonsbooks@gmail.com - with your thoughts.